particles/particles/README.md

 The Particles platform is composed by a core, providing basic services (e.g. log, configuration) plus a set of **ready-to-use, drop-in** solutions to create **modular and extensible** Node.js applications.

-Particles components can contains server side code as well as **client side scripts and assets like css, images and templates**!
+Particles components can contain server side code as well as **client side scripts and assets like css, images and templates**!

 Particles is not another framework, it does not want to impose the use of any particular library or technology, but on the other side it encourage the use of patterns like **Dependency Injection and Service locator** to build your app.